samuelmholley1/Life-Command-Rebuild/README.md

 # life-command-rebuild

+> **Required Reading for New Agents:**
+>
+> Welcome!
+Before you do anything, you must thoroughly review the following foundational documents:
+> - `README.md` (this file)
+> - `PROJECT_CONTEXT.md`
+> - `APP_FUNCTIONALITY_OVERVIEW.md`
+> - `COMMANDS.md`
+>
+> These documents are the project brain and are required context for all engineering work.
+As your first message, you must reply:
+>
+> "I ACCEPT.
+Here are the foundational pieces of context I consider most important: ..."
+>
+> and then summarize the most critical points from each doc.
+This is mandatory for all new agents and contributors.

 [➡️ Project Context: CORE PROJECT TENSION ➡️ MVP Speed vs. "Everything App" Architecture](./PROJECT_CONTEXT.md)

 ## 🚀 Production-Ready Next.js + Supabase Monorepo